CPAC REU Lab

 Participating in a Research Experience for Undergraduates (REU) gives students the opportunity to gain hands-on research experience while working closely with faculty mentors and graduate students.
-Through the CPAC Summer REU program, students develop technical skills in polymers and advanced composites, learn how research is conducted from concept to results, and gain exposure to advanced laboratory techniques and equipment.
+Through the CPAC REU program, students develop technical skills in polymers and advanced composites, learn how research is conducted from concept to results, and gain exposure to advanced laboratory techniques and equipment.
 The program helps students explore graduate school and research-focused career paths, build professional networks, and strengthen their preparation for future opportunities in engineering.

 REU Site Leads: